 porous, cracked, non-glazed or unsealed surfaces

 When using a cleaner for the first time, check it’s safe for your surfaces.

-Follow the instructions on the label and spray a small amount the size of a coin onto the surface you want to clean (do this in an area where it won’t matter if it gets damaged).
+Follow the instructions on the label and apply a coin-sized amount (as instructed) on to the surface you want to clean in an area where it won’t matter if it gets damaged.
 Wait a few hours to see if the product harms the surface.

 Always keep your cleaners away from children — ideally in a high or locked cupboard.

-If anyone swallows cleaning product, immediately rinse out their mouth with water and phone your doctor or the National Poisons Centre (0800 POISON).
+If anyone swallows cleaning product, immediately rinse out their mouth with water and phone your doctor or the National Poisons Centre (0800 POISON or 0800 764 766).

-Some cleaners state they kill a certain percentage of bacteria, but there is little evidence antibacterial cleaners stop the spread of bacteria in a home.
+Some cleaners state they kill a certain percentage of bacteria, but there’s little evidence antibacterial cleaners stop bacteria spreading in a home.
 There is even the risk they contribute to antibiotic resistance in the environment.